WenweiGu/wenweigu.github.io/_pages/about.md

 # 🥇 Honors and Awards
-- Distinguished Undergraduate Thesis Award, Huazhong University of Science and Technology *2021*
+- Distinguished Undergraduate Thesis Award, Huazhong University of Science and Technology, *2021*
-- National Scholarship, Ministry of Education of the People's Republic of China *2019*
+- National Scholarship, Ministry of Education of the People's Republic of China, *2019*
 - Merit Student Award, Huazhong University of Science and Technology, *2019*
 - First Price, The Chinese Mathematics Competitions, China Society for Industrial and Applied Mathematics, *2018*
 - Excellent Student Cadre Award, Huazhong University of Science and Technology, *2018*